DocuWare/Intellix/doc/installation_en.md

   Intelligent Indexing will use to access the database.
   You should use a strong password which matches the [SQL Server password policy](https://docs.microsoft.com/en-us/sql/relational-databases/security/password-policy?view=sql-server-ver15).
-  These values must be specified only on the initial setup.
+  These values need be specified only on the initial setup.

   This SQL account with the specified credentials is created in the intellixv2 database, and no logins are created on your SQL Server.

-  :bulb: These values must be specified on the initial setup only.
+  :bulb: These values should be specified on the initial setup only.
   If you run the setup a second time, the values are not needed anymore.

 - `IntellixAdminUser` and `IntellixAdminPassword`: These are the credentials that DocuWare